LBMC/midr/README.md

 ## License

-This project is licensed under the CeCiLL License- see the [LICENSE](LICENSE) file for details
+This project is licensed under the CeCiLL License- see the [LICENSE](LICENSE) file for details.